-We all know that one person who spoils their plants or their pets, and it makes gift shopping for those individuals pretty simple.
+We all know at least one person who spoils their plants or their pets, and it makes gift shopping for those individuals pretty simple.
 With all the mass-produced dog toys and cookie-cutter terra cotta pots out there, customers are seeking more unique gifts for their plant-and-pet-loving friends.

 If you’ve ever tried your hand at macrame, you know that these projects go pretty fast once you get started.
 Macrame hangers are everywhere right now, so invest in unique rope and string for a one of a kind product.
 Potters can create bespoke planters for houseplants in a whirl, and a glaze in seasonal colors will give the product an element of holiday cheer.

 If you’re good at sewing, consider whipping up apparel, kitschy toys, and blankets for pets.
-People love their fur babies, and the winter months put an extra challenge in keeping them comfortable, and entertained indoors.
+People love their fur babies, and the winter months create an extra challenge in keeping them comfortable and entertained indoors.
 Unfortunately, many pet products are not exactly beautiful.
-By using pretty, on-trend fabrics with bold graphics, you’re more likely to appeal to the aesthetics of a niche that has long been forced to choose from dull, neutrals and boring patterns.
+By using pretty, on-trend fabrics with bold graphics, you’re more likely to appeal to the aesthetics of a niche that has long been forced to choose between dull neutrals and boring patterns.
 Check out this simple squeak toy tutorial to get started.

 No one’s diet survives the holidays, so why not feed the frenzy?
 Artisanal candies and cookies are easy for home cooks to whip up in a flash, and an obvious choice.
 A simple chocolate mold can put you in business in no time.
 And if you’ve got artistic skills, you can make and sell a holiday tradition like decorated cookies.

-However, it’s good to get creative here, too.
+However, it’s good to get inventive here, too.
 If your brand focuses on health or wellness, decadent treats may not be the way to go.
 Consider creating mixed powders for a healthy version of hot cocoa or chai lattes.
-Even baking a batch of granola is an easy way to make and sell a healthy, sweet treat.
-Unique flavor combinations and high quality ingredients are what will set your sweets apart from the rest, and beautiful packaging will seal the deal.
+Even baking a batch of granola is an easy way to create and sell a healthy, sweet treat.
+Unique flavor combinations and high-quality ingredients are what will set your sweets apart from the rest, and beautiful packaging will seal the deal.